-- staff training and skills development that directly supports the achievement of project outcomes - commissioning - building modifications where you own the modified asset and the modification is required to undertake the project, for example installing a clean room.
-Modifications to leased buildings may be eligible, for example installing a cleaning room.
+- staff training and skills development that directly supports the achievement of project outcomes - commissioning - building modifications where you own the modified asset and the modification is required to support and/or accommodate the capital investment under the project, for example installing a clean room.
+Modifications to leased buildings may be eligible.
 You must use the leased building for activities related to your manufacturing process. - financial auditing of project expenditure - costs you incur in order to obtain planning, environmental or other regulatory approvals during the project period.
-However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - business diagnostics services, limited to 10% of the eligible project costs. - contingency costs up to a maximum of 10% of the eligible project costs.
+However, associated fees paid to the Commonwealth, state, territory and local governments are not eligible - business diagnostics services, limited to 10% of the eligible project costs - contingency costs up to a maximum of 10% of the eligible project costs.
 Note that we make payments based on actual costs incurred.

-Other specific expenditures may be eligible as determined by the program delegate.
+Other specific expenditures may be eligible as determined by the Program Delegate.